zowe/zlux-build/README.md

 ## Build Pipeline

 To build zlux-core with multiple pull request edit the Jenkinsfile to point to the pull request you want to build with.
 There should be a map call zluxParameters with keys and values, just add the pull request number to the value of the key you want.
-If the value is empty it will default to staging.
+If the value is empty it will default to v2.x/staging.

 ## Copyright